nuclearfall/warreport_ua_settlement_aliases/README.md

 - **Contact:**
   If you prefer to discuss a change before submitting it, you can reach me directly via GitHub (issues or discussions) or by opening a draft pull request with a note.

+- If you are submitting a new entry **please make a best effort to locate both an OSM ID and Wikidata QID**.
+While I realize not every settlement reported on in the war has these, searching for them first will ensure that the file stays clear of stray duplicates.

 Because this repository serves as a canonical lookup table used by automated NLP pipelines, all contributions may be reviewed for consistency, determinism, and alignment with OSINT best practices before merging.